-Furthermore, all exams are considered to be essential tasks for passing this course.
-The following grading policy should be understood very clearly, and by taking this course you are agreeing to this policy:
+Furthermore, all exams are considered to be essential tasks for passing this course and for your personal and musical development.

-A score of 75% or above on all exams is required in order for a student to pass this class, regardless of performance in other course assignments.
+A score of 75% or above on all exams is HIGHLY recommended in order for a student to pass this class, regardless of performance in other course assignments.

-If a student fails to achieve a 75% or above on a given exam, the student will be afforded extra help and opportunities to retake that exam before the end of the semester.
-If, on the last day of the course (as determined by instructor), any exam grades below 75% remain in the gradebook, that student will receive an "Incomplete (I)" for the class and must retake the relevant exams in the following semester.
+If a student fails to achieve a 75% or above on a given exam, the student will be afforded extra help and one opportunity to retake that exam before the end of the semester.

-In short, you cannot pass this class without passing all four of the exams with a 75% or above.
+In short, it is not recommended that you move on from this class without passing all five of the exams with a 75% or above.
 If you do not pass an exam, it is recommended that you begin scheduling a meeting for extra help.
-You may retake an exam during finals week every semester as well as any other agreed upon time between you and/or the TF or Professor.
+You may retake an exam the week before finals week every semester as well as any other agreed upon time between you and/or the TF or Professor.